GLOBAL MARKETS-U.S. equities helped by weak dollar; inflation lifts euro

 By Sinead Carew

-NEW YORK, June 2 U.S. stocks edged down on Tuesday while the dollar fell and bond yields rose as investors sought clarity on Greece's debt crisis and awaited the U.S. jobs report.
+NEW YORK, June 2 U.S. stocks rose on Tuesday helped by the dollar's decline and bond yields rose while investors searched for clarity on Greece's debt crisis.

-The U.S. dollar was on track for its biggest one-day percentage decline against a basket of major currencies in nearly two years while the euro rose on expectations that Greece would reach a deal with its creditors.

-"The big moves are happening on the back of Greece," said Alfonso Esparza, senior currency Strategist at Oanda in Toronto.
-"There's a light at the end of the tunnel."
+The euro rose more than 2 percent against the dollar, after an above-forecast rise in euro zone inflation pushed the currency through the $1.10 resistance point.

-Athens faces a Friday deadline to repay 300 million euros ($329.58 million) to the International Monetary Fund.
+Athens faces a Friday deadline to repay 300 million euros to the International Monetary Fund.
+Greece's creditors are close to finishing a draft agreement to put to the leftist government in Athens, a source close to the talks said on Tuesday, injecting new momentum into long-running negotiations to release aid for the cash-strapped country.

-Greece's creditors drafted the broad lines of an agreement on Tuesday to put to the leftist government in Athens in a bid to conclude four months of acrimonious negotiations and release aid before the cash-strapped country runs out of money.
-A Greek government official said Athens would pay up on Friday if there was agreement with the creditors, hinting it might otherwise withhold the money without saying so explicitly.

-But U.S. equity investors were cautious about making big bets ahead of the U.S. non-farm payrolls report for May due on Friday, according to Peter Jankovskis, co-chief investment officer at OakBrook Investments LLC in Lisle, Illinois.
+The European Central Bank raised its emergency fund cap for Greek banks, according to a banking source.

+"It is all revolving around the climactic situation in Europe," said Ken Polcari, Director of the NYSE floor division at O'Neil Securities in New York.

 Yields on safe-haven German 10-year bonds rose 14.7 basis points to 0.677 percent, while those on lower-rated Spanish, Italian and Portuguese debt touched their highest of the year after the data showing inflation resumed in the euro zone last month.

-U.S. long-dated Treasury debt yields rose to two-week highs, drawing support from rising European yields after news inflation in the euro zone was picking up and overall optimism about Friday's U.S. jobs report.
+U.S. long-dated Treasury debt yields rose to two-week highs, drawing support from rising European yields and overall optimism about Friday's U.S. jobs report.

-"The big decline in Bunds prices was a major catalyst behind the recent downturn in Treasuries," said Kim Rupert, director of fixed income at Action Economics in San Francisco.
+"This is a European-driven selloff, with a U.S. market looking ahead to this Friday's non-farm payrolls report," said Tyler Tucci, Treasury strategist, at RBS Securities in Stamford, Connecticut.

-The euro was up 2 percent at $1.117 while the dollar index was down 1.5 percent against major currencies.
+The euro was up 2.3 percent at $1.117 while the dollar was down 1.65 percent against a basket of major currencies.

-The weaker dollar helped oil prices rise during the day but prices pared some of their gains after data showed a U.S. crude supply build last week.
-Brent crude was at $65.31 after settling up 0.94 percent at $65.49 a barrel before the data.
-U.S. crude was at $60.99 after settling up 1.76 percent at $61.26.
-(Additional reporting by Gertrude Chavez-Dreyfuss, Sam Forgione and Caroline Valetkevitch in New York; Editing by Nick Zieminski and Chizu Nomiyama)
+The weaker dollar helped oil prices rise, along with expectations that U.S. crude supplies could have fallen again last week for a fifth straight week.
+Brent crude was up 0.83 percent at $65.41 a barrel while U.S. crude advanced 1.76 percent at $61.26.
+(Additional reporting by Chuck Mikolajczak and Gertrude Chavez-Dreyfuss in New York; Editing by Nick Zieminski)

 * Has considered plan for years; leaked by Softbank in December (Adds further comment from Foxconn CEO)